FirebaseExtended/firebase-queue/README.md

 Securing your queue is an important step in securely processing events that come in.
 Below is a sample set of security rules that can be tailored to your particular use case.

-In this example, there are three categories of users, represented using fields of a [custom token](https://www.firebase.com/docs/rest/guide/user-auth.html):
+In this example, there are three categories of users, represented using fields of a [Database Auth Variable Override](https://firebase.google.com/docs/database/server/start#authenticate-with-limited-privileges):
 - `auth.canAddTasks`: Users who can add tasks to the queue (could be an authenticated client or a secure server)
 - `auth.canProcessTasks`: Users who can process tasks (usually on a secure server)
 - `auth.canAddSpecs`: Users who can create and view task specifications (usually on a secure server)